utcs356/sp25/_pages/4_congestion_flow_control.md

     * The advertised window is calculated as: `advertised_window = MAX_NETWORK_BUFFER - (last_recv - last_read)`
   * The sender updates the advertised window (`sock->send_adv_win`) as it processes incoming data.
     * Make sure to handle when the advertised window is 0 by keep probing with one data bytes.
+    * Currently, `send_empty()` in the skeleton code prevents the advertised window from reaching zero (by setting the lower bound to MSS).
+This behavior can lead to inefficient data transmission when the receiver's buffer is full.

 **Implementation Details**